 Yogananda introduced a new kind of chanting in the West that is based on the repetition of meaningful phrases, such as:

 Door of my heart, open wide I keep for Thee.
-Wilt Thou come, wilt Thou come?
+Wilt Thou come, wilt Thou come, just for once come to me?
 Will my days fly away without seeing Thee, my Lord?
 Night and day, night and day, I look for Thee night and day.

 Ananda Meditation App